Rangers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has seven doubles, seven home runs, 40 walks and 25 RBI (48 total hits).
+- Adley Rutschman has seven doubles, eight home runs, 41 walks and 26 RBI (51 total hits).

 Rutschman Recent Games